orthecreedence/event-glue/README.md

 have to do, see [unbind](#unbind-function)).
 Instead, you can name a binding and then unbind that function with the same name later.

+Note that if multiple bindings are attached to the same event, the bindings are fired *in the order they were added*.

 Returns the passed function and also a second function of 0 args that, when called, [unbinds](#unbind-function) the event.